-Step I. "Top-down" steady-state approach where the main objective is to consider optimal plantwide operation and from this identify primary controlled variables (denoted $y_1$ or c).
+Step I. "Top-down" steady-state approach where the main objective is to identify the primary controlled variables (denoted y_1 or c).

 A steady-state analysis is sufficient provided the plant economics depend primarily on the steady state.
 First, one needs to quantify the number of steady-state degrees of freedom.
 This is an important number because it equals the number of primary controlled variables that we need to select.